kevin-allen/unetTracker/documentation/docker.md

 Follow the steps here to install docker : https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html

 Whatever you do, don't use snap to install docker.
+This version will not give you access to the GPU.

 You can follow these steps to run docker without having to use sudo all the time: https://docs.docker.com/engine/install/linux-postinstall/